Probabilistic automatic complexity of finite strings: Other approaches to probabilistic complexity

 One advantage of $A_P$ that appears to be immediately lost in passing to $A_{\mathscr{G}}$ or $A_{\mathscr{S}}$ is the dimension reduction of the IFS approach, and the dynamical analysis made more tractable by it.
 Since the correspondence between PFAs and IFSs relies explicitly on the transition matrices being stochastic, perhaps one could allow only generalized stochastic transition matrices, with any real entries permitted as long as each row sums to 1.
 This notion would for example allow us to describe $0100$ in two states via

 whereas $A_P(0100)=3$, so strictly greater compression is achieved.
 This automaton is equivalent to the IFS with $f_0(x) = \frac{1}{2} - \frac{3}{2}x$, $f_1(x) = 1-\frac{1}{2}x$, and $x_0=0$.
 (Other strings with $A_P=3$ which have complexity $2$ according to this notion include $01000$, $01011$, and $01100$.)
-Unfortunately, uniformly rescaling the transition matrices as with $\mathscr{S}$ no longer works here, so the set of allowed transition probabilities is unbounded and we lose computability of the analogue of $A_{P,\delta}$, i.e., the proof of \thref{apcomp} cannot be recovered.
+Unfortunately, uniformly rescaling the transition matrices as with $\mathscr{S}$ no longer works here, so the set of allowed transition probabilities is unbounded and we lose uniform computability of the analogue of $A_{P,\delta}$, i.e., the proof of \thref{apdeltacomp} cannot be recovered.
+Of course, the proof of \thref{tarski} can still be easily modified to fit this case by simply dropping the requirement that probabilities lie between $0$ and $1$ from the formula $\mathrm{ispfa}_k$.